pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Usually, this includes all transactions of the last 90 days.

 This can lead to problems if you have previously used a different method to import bank data to the same organizer account.
-Datapoints may be formatted differently and thus not be easily recognized as depicting the same transactions.
+Data may be formatted differently and thus not be easily recognized as depicting the same transactions.
 Select the first day for which you have **not** imported bank data to the same organizer account if this applies to you.
-Make sure you do not leave a gap between the old and new imports, for example, if you previously imported data before the end of the banking day.
+Make sure you do not leave a gap between the old and new imports, for example if you previously imported data before the end of the banking day.

 If you have not previously used a different method for bank data imports, you can leave the field empty.